YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Methods

-where $u_{k}$ represents the output parameters at the $k$-th stage ($k=0,…,T$). $u_{1}$ represents the input features, while $u_{K}$ represents the output features.
+where $u_{k}$ represents the output parameters at the $k$-th stage ($k=0,…,T$).
+As shown in Fig. \ref{DTR}, $u_{1}$ represents the input features, while $u_{K}$ represents the output features.

 The DTR module supplements the features extracted from the original image with detailed features to enhance the features processed by the PGE module.
 This design allows the PGFE module to enhance the image without losing any details.